Heinrich, Count of Württemberg: Importance

 In 1999, the historian Klaus Graf tried to rehabilitate Henry, who had been stigmatized as a madman by the historiography of Württemberg.

 He referred to Henry's intellectual interests, which we can infer from his collections of prints and manuscripts.
 In 2004, Felix Heinzer tried to compare Henry and Eberhard I as book lovers, based on a recently discovered book from Henry's collection.

 Marriage and issue

-Henry married in 1485 Countess Elisabeth of Zweibrücken-Bitsch.
+Henry married Countess Elisabeth of Zweibrücken-Bitsch in 1485.
 Elizabeth died on 17 February 1487, a few days after giving birth to her son, Eitel Henry, on 8 February 1487.
 At his confirmation in 1493, Eitel Henry's name was changed to Ulrich and he later became the third Duke of Württemberg.

-Henry married again on 21 July 1488, the Countess Eva of Salm; they had two children:
+Henry married Countess Eva of Salm on 21 July 1488; they had two children: